Little Pro on 2016-02-16 Views: Update:2018-04-17

 Chemical name, substance identification number and exact weight percentage belong to trade secrets if the claim that the information withheld is a trade secret can be supported.
 Prior approval from OSHA is not required.
 All hazards must be disclosed.
 If confidential business info is claimed and withheld from SDSs, they must be indicated as trade secrets in SDSs.

-According to Canada WHIMS 2015, for ingredients that present a health hazard, the chemical name, synonyms, CAS No. and exact concentration ( or real concentration range) must be given in SDSs.
-Broad concentration ranges are not allowed.
+According to Canada WHIMS 2015, for ingredients that present a health hazard, the chemical name, synonyms, CAS No. and exact concentration or specified concentration range must be given in SDSs [Ref].
+Very broad concentration ranges are not allowed.

 When a supplier or employer wants to be exempt from having to disclose confidential business information (CBI), such as the chemical identity of one or more trade-secret hazardous ingredients, they must file a claim for exemption with Health Canada.
 Once a complete application is received, a Hazardous Materials Information Review Act (HMIRA) Registry Number is assigned to the claim by Health Canada.
 The HMIRA Registry Number is required to be shown on the (material) safety data sheets ((M)SDSs) and for certain claims, on the label, for that product to be sold on the Canadian market or imported into Canada without disclosure of the CBI.

 Both GB 15258-2009 and GB/T 17519-2013 have given clear guidance on information disclosure on labels and in SDSs.
 Hazardous ingredients contributing to the classification of a substance or mixture and their concentration or concentration ranges shall be disclosed.
 Generic names are acceptable.

 For trade secret ingredients, real substance names and CAS numbers can be hidden.
 However, hazards shall be fully disclosed.